ankit-raj78/opendaw-studio/README.md

 ### Introduction:

-openDAW is deliberately **environment-agnostic**.
+* We deliberately pass on UI frameworks like React to maintain full control over rendering and behavior.
+This avoids unnecessary abstractions, reduces overhead and lets us tailor the interface precisely to the needs of a real-time audio environment. openDAW uses [JSX](https://en.wikipedia.org/wiki/JSX_(JavaScript)).

-The codebase must run either as a self-contained desktop application or from any standard web server; cloud features are optional and only activate when the user asked for it and supplies their own credentials.
+* openDAW is **environment-agnostic** - The codebase must run either as a self-contained desktop application or from any standard web server; cloud features are optional and only activate when the user asked for it and supplies their own credentials.

-All project data should be storable either on the local file system or in whatever cloud service the user chooses; no single storage backend is assumed.
-Because nothing about the surrounding platform can be taken for granted, every component is built to be maximally independent, lazy-loaded only when first needed, and capable of launching in seconds on even modest hardware.
+* Nothing about the surrounding platform can be taken for granted.
+Every component is built to be maximally independent and lazy-loaded only when first needed, keeping the studio launch time under one second.

-### Checklist:
+### How We Write Code:

 * Do not panic!
+* Write code for the task, not for eternity.
+* Always write self-documenting code if possible.

+### Code Style:

 * Methods that contain only trivial getters or setters are kept on a single line to minimize scrolling through low-signal code.
 * Crucial functionality is implemented at a lower level with well-tested classes, while the UI layer is primarily